- Determine Your Student's Profiles

 Next step: word of mouth!

 Your friends will have the opportunity to praise your photographic merits with other potential students who want to learn how to take beautiful photos in a small group or an individual class.
 It is also possible to print flyers and business cards by distributing them within your neighborhood or near an art school.
+You would be surprised by the opportunities that can arise from telling people about your business.
+There may be someone you know right now that is looking to improve their photography skills.

 On Superprof, our students regularly leave opinions right on the profile of their photography tutors.
 You will have no trouble distinguishing yourself from other teachers through your online assessments.